 Consistent with our corporate development and advancement of clinical trials we have made significant additions to our personnel through appointments of a Consultant Medical Director (Patrick Yeramian, M.D.) and a Consultant Regulatory Director (Dr. Stacy Suber).
-In addition, we have appointed Dr. John Bonfiglio as a Corporate Strategic Advisor and have appointed David Laskow-Pooley to our Board of Directors
+In addition, we have appointed Dr. John Bonfiglio as a Corporate Strategic Advisor and also to our Board of Directors and have appointed David Laskow-Pooley to our Board of Directors